 Our aim is to provide a website that is accessible to the widest possible audience, regardless of disability, capability or technology.
-We work hard to ensure our web content remains accessible and user friendly for all.
+We work hard to ensure our web content remains accessible and

 Alternative document formats